 Your AC’s compressor has the job of circulating refrigerant between your AC’s indoor unit and outdoor unit.
 Unfortunately, if your air compressor is broken, you will most likely need to replace it, and the replacement is costly.

-Talk with your HVAC technician about whether or not it would make more sense to put that money towards a new, possibly more energy-efficient air conditioner instead, depending on how old your current unit is.
+Talk with your HVAC technician about whether or not it would make more sense to put that money towards a new, more energy-efficient air conditioner instead, depending on how old your current unit is.

 6. Your AC’s Condenser Fan Is Not Working